learn-co-curriculum/github-repo-starring/README.md

   4. Create a method in `FISReposDataStore` that given a `FISGithubRepository` object, will check to see if it's starred or not and then either star or unstar the repo.
 In the completionBlock, there should be a `BOOL` parameter called `starred` that is `YES` if the repo was just starred, and `NO` if it was just unstarred.
   5. When a cell is selected, it should call your `FISReposDataStore` method to toggle the starred status and display a `UIAlertController` saying either "You just starred <REPO NAME>" or "You just unstarred <REPO NAME>".

-<a href='https://learn.co/lessons/github-repo-starring' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/github-repo-starring' title='Star Github Repo'>Star Github Repo</a> on Learn.co and start learning to code for free.</p>